 The sad fact is that most people settled for the status quo.
 They choose to do things according to their routine and never want to learn something new.

 If you make it a habit to read a book or two in a month, you will have read at least 12 books in a year.
 Do you think this habit will change your life?
 Well, most likely, right?

 What if you continue this habit for the next 10 years?
 You will have read at least 120 books.
 Now, does this sounds life-changing?
 Absolutely.

 This is I read books every day.
-On average, I read a book a month.
-Currently, I’m reading Thrive by Arianna Huffington.
+On average, I read about 2 to 3 books a month.

-Reading these books not only drive me, but also strengthen my beliefs that I can achieve my goals and live a successful life.
+Reading books not only drive me but also strengthen my beliefs that I can achieve my goals and live a successful life.

 So make learning your keystone habit.

 You can start by making it your habit to read for 30 minutes a day.
 Or you can attend classes during the weekend to learn a new skill, like playing the guitars.

 Recommended reading: 11 Benefits to Learning Something New